andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

 The measurement of a more or less &#8220;structured environment&#8221;, then, would be influenced by the answers to the questions of **expectations**, **perceived control**, **impact**, and **clarity**.

-Let&#8217;s explore some of those answers from the perspective of each communication strategy, starting with NSNotificationCenter.
+Let's explore some of those answers from the perspective of each communication strategy, starting with NSNotificationCenter.

 ### Answers from the NSNotificationCenter Perspective